joelbalcaen/yeetcode/README.md

 # Yeetcode

-yeetcode is a clone of leetcode (https://leetcode.com/) done for sake of learning.
+yeetcode is a clone of leetcode (https://leetcode.com/) created for the sake of learning.

 ## Prequisites:
 - docker